gitsgulabjamun/jekyll_on_the_fly/_posts/2018-12-18-ownCloud-Quickstart-Guide.md

 ![owncloudsetup2](https://user-images.githubusercontent.com/45939197/50276826-e82ec580-0468-11e9-9e6c-ee4620a72f7f.jpg)

 Provide your user name, password, database information and the ownCloud folder details.
-Once you provide all the required details, Click on “Finish Setup”.
+Once you provide all the required details, Click on **Finish Setup**.

 The ownCloud Logon Page appears: